GrowlyX/aoc-2022/README.md

 # Advent of Code 2022
-Contains AOC-2022 solutions for multiple languages.
+Contains Kotlin solutions for Advent of Code 2022.

 ## Repository Structure
 - `src`: Contains code for Kotlin solutions.